aManNamedTed/windows-music-library/README.md

 ## Getting Started

-0. Own a Windows PC
+0. Use a Windows PC or virtual machine with Windows 7, Windows 8, or Windows 10 installed.
-1. Clone the repository onto said Windows PC
+1. Clone the repository onto said Windows PC or virtual machine.
-2. Make sure you have a C++ compiler installed on your Windows PC
+2. Make sure you have a C++ compiler installed on your Windows PC or virtual machine.
-3. Navigate to the "yourMusic" directory
+3. Navigate to the "yourMusic" directory.
-4. Open "yourFirstSong.cpp" in your favorite text editor
+4. Open "yourFirstSong.cpp" in your favorite text editor or integrated development environment.
 5. Make music!
 Good luck!

 ## Usage

-Check out the sample music in the "sampleMusic" directory for how to format your music.
+Check out the sample music in the "sampleMusic" directory for how to format your files.
-Don't forget to compile and run on a Windows PC!
+Don't forget to compile and run on a machine using Windows 10, Windows 8, or Windows 7.

 //to add 1 ide configuration
 ### Method 1: Using [Dev-C++](https://sourceforge.net/projects/orwelldevcpp/)